AhmadKhan0070/HazeBench-A-Novel-Dataset-for-Image-and-Video-Dehazing-in-Natural-Environments/README.md

    Frames extracted from videos for detailed analysis.

 Each folder includes the following **five categories**:
-- Indoor (semi-outdoor environments like lawns/courtyards)
+- Indoor (semi-outdoor environments like lawns and courtyards)
 - Mountains (high-altitude haze conditions)
 - Night (low-light haze with artificial illumination)
 - Road (traffic and driving environments)